danielhillsman/README-Generator/readme.md

 ## Usage

-its cool
+This Repo is just a demo for the Readme Generator.

 ## License
 ![license](https://img.shields.io/static/v1?label=license&message=Unlicense&color=success)

 ## Contributing

-its fun
+This Repo has no contributions, it is a demo.

 ## Tests

 To run tests, run the following:
 `
-i ran some tests
+npm run tests
 `
-## Contact Me
+## Contact
 Have any questions?
-Please contact me at [daniel@daniel.com](mailto:daniel@daniel.com).
-View more of my work in GitHub at [daniel](https://github.com/daniel)
+Please contact me at [daniel.loves.junk@gmail.com](mailto:daniel.loves.junk@gmail.com).
+View more of my work in GitHub at [danielhillsman](https://github.com/danielhillsman)